astropy/reproject/docs/explanation/algorithms.rst

   is not flux-conserving by this definition, whereas the 'exact overlap' method is.

-We note that the :ref:`adaptive resampling<adaptive>` algorithm provides an option to conserve flux by appropriately rescaling each output pixel.
+We note that the adaptive resampling algorithm provides an option to conserve flux by appropriately rescaling each output pixel (see :ref:`adaptive-options`).
 With this option, an image in flux units need not be converted to surface brightness - however this is not guaranteed to be *photometrically* flux-conserving.